adamwan-nexplore/guidebook-nxp-hk/how-we-develop/data-management.md

 ROLLBACK;
 ```

-## 2. Data Backup
+## Data Backup

+### Patch Data: A few Records

-### 2.1.
-If the patch only affects a couple of records, simply export the whole rows in a CSV file
+simply export the whole rows in a CSV file

+### Patch Data: Whole Table / A few Tables

-### 2.2.
-If the patch affects a whole table or a few tables, try to back up the original data in-place
+try to back up the original data in-place

 ```sql
 CREATE TABLE users_20240227 AS
 SELECT * FROM users;
 ```

+### Patch Data: Several Tables

-### 2.3.
-If several tables are affected, dump the whole database
+dump the whole database